azangru/mysite/src/diary/2019/index.md

 - Paul Lewis's [talk](https://vimeo.com/364370506) from Fronteers conference 2019
 - A really good [talk](https://vimeo.com/362260166) by Philip Walton about service workers, from SmashingConf Freiburg, 2019
 - [Talks](https://www.youtube.com/channel/UCmvhqGbbqkhJ63V3g-l-5Gg/videos) from RxJS Live conference (not yet all of them; but hopefully others will be added as well).
+- [Repo](https://github.com/visiblevc/wordpress-starter) with docs on using Docker for Wordpress development

 ## September 29
 [Repository](https://github.com/jen4web/fem-adv-css-layout) for Jen Kramer’s Advanced CSS Layout course.